Salllym/VBA-Challenge/README.md

 ## Background

 You will use VBA scripting to analyze generated stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.